ScooloV/bbpedia/docs/core_rules/skills_and_traits.md

 When an opposition player declares a Block action targeting this player (on its own or as part of a Blitz action), or any Special action that targets this player, their coach must first roll a D6, even if this player has lost their Tackle Zone.
 On a roll of 1, the player cannot perform the declared action and the action is wasted.

+*This Skill may still be used if the player is Prone, Stunned, or has lost their Tackle Zone.*

 #### HORNS

 When this player performs a Block action as part of a Blitz action (but not on its own), you may apply a +1 modifier to this player's Strength characteristic.
 This modifier is applied before counting assists, before applying any other Strength modifiers and before using any other Skills or Traits.